Kimplul/kmi/docs/visionfive2.md

 	     /dev/sdX
 ```

-3. Prepare partitions with data:
+3. Prepare partitions with data from the GitHub release:
 ```
 sudo dd if=u-boot-spl.bin.normal.out of=/dev/sdX1
 sudo dd if=visionfive2_fw_payload.img of=/dev/sdX2